Sei pezzi per pianoforte: Overview

 These predominantly salonesque pieces are eclectic, drawing influence from music of earlier periods, and demonstrate Ottorino Respighi's neoclassical compositional style.
 A more mature compositional technique brought on from studying abroad with the composers Nikolai Rimsky-Korsakov and Max Bruch is also seen.
 The set contains various musical forms: waltz, canon, nocturne, minuet, étude and intermezzo.
 The pieces were composed separately between 1903 and 1905, and then published together between 1905 and 1907 in a set under the same title.
 Although they were published together, Respighi had not composed them conceiving them as a suite, and therefore did not intend to have uniformity among the pieces; thus, publishing them together was merely an editorial decision.
-The Sei pezzi per pianoforte, published by Bongiovanni, complete the piano output of his youthful period and were his first published works.
+The Sei pezzi per pianoforte, published by Bongiovanni, complete the piano output of his youthful period and was his first published work.
 Five of the six pieces are derived from earlier works by Respighi.
 The manuscripts of the compositions, except for the "Canone", are lost.